Khalilah Ramirez dance performance with Arlene Biala reading at San José Poetry Festival 2017

 Saturday poetry schedule:

-Markham House Main Stage events plus staggered events to choose from:
+Markham House Main Stage events plus staggered events to choose from.
+Scroll down for bios.

 9:00-9:30am, Markham House Main Stage